All the code snippets on this page are live and interactive powered by the klipse plugin.

 )

-to be able to use Select
+to be able to use Select from

 React Select with embedded